IBMPredictiveAnalytics/Publish_to_ArcGIS/README.md

 # Publish-to-ArcGIS
-###Publish your SPSS analysis to Esri ArcGIS platform.
+###Publish your SPSS analysis to Esri ArcGIS platform

 Map your IBM SPSS data in Esri® ArcGIS Online.
 Export, transfer, load, your data for map visualization and deeper geospatial analytics.
 This node relies on the Requests API.